consert/socials/README.md

 LINKEDIN_APP_CLIENT_ID=
 LINKEDIN_APP_CLIENT_SECRET=
 # if you already have add them below:
-# else, an attempt to get then will be made on first run
+# else, an attempt to get them will be made on first run
 LINKEDIN_ACCESS_TOKEN=
 LINKEDIN_REFRESH_TOKEN=
 LINKEDIN_TOKEN_CREATED_AT=1604090956.07258